kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 The Game of life is played in a 2D grid where each cell can be in one of two possible states: either alive, or dead.

 [Slide 04]
-You populate the grid with an initial state, and then each "tick" you apply some rules to see what happens next.
+You populate the grid with an initial state, and then at each "tick" you apply some rules to see what happens next.

 The way it works, is in each "tick" every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent, and then the next generation of cells is calculated by four rules.